 The playmats though are ridiculously small.
 Anyone who regularly plays a Trading Card Game and hears the word “playmats” knows that playmats are usually are 2 feet wide and over a foot tall.
 These so called “playmats” are about 4.7 inches by 4.7 inches.
 Sorry, these are not playmats.
 And these tiny playmats are just run of the mill paper stock, not the typical mouse pad material a gamer would be used to.

 TMNT Dice Masters Rulebook

-I sat down with one of my daughters, an experience gamer, and we decided to learn this game at first from the rulebook.
+I sat down with one of my daughters, an experienced gamer, and we decided to learn this game at first from the rulebook.
 And I have to say, this Rulebooks is somewhat tough to follow.
-The box might say “nickelodeon” on it, but this rulebook is not geared towards the 2-11-year-old demographic like nickelodeon is.
+The box might say “nickelodeon” on it, but this rulebook is not geared towards the 2-to-11 year-old demographic like nickelodeon is.

 Typical Game Rulebooks vs. TMNT.
 The Turtles lose this match.

 First off, this rulebook is just too tiny!
 The box is like 13×10, so they could have easily put in a full-sized gaming rulebook in the box, like most other game’s rulebooks.
 This rulebook is the same size of those tiny “playmats”.
 Then of course, they must use a tiny font to cram in all the rules.
 The font here reminds me of something buried at the bottom of a Credit Card application form.
 The rulebook is not laid out very logically either.
 It’s kind of hard to sift through.
 Information just seems in weird spots.
 The rulebook just jumps into game play, without explaining what the dice and the cards do for you.
 That is explained later in the book.